pavelsaman/geo/README.md

 Make sure you have python2 or python3 installed as well as one of the following: wget, curl, httpie.
 If you want to use autocompletion for countries (\<tab\>\<tab\> after -C option), you need to have jq installed.

+If you want to save the first result (-s or --save option), Redis has to be installed.

 # Installation Steps
 1) git clone or just get both of the .bash scripts as well as Makefile
 2) cd geo